dylanpieper/samesies/README.md

 ## Accessing Object Data

-The package uses S3 objects, allowing access to the underlying data:
+The package uses S3 objects, allowing access to the underlying data using `$`:

--   `$scores`: A list of similarity scores for each method and comparison pair
+-   `scores`: A list of similarity scores for each method and comparison pair
--   `$summary`: A list of statistical summaries for each method and comparison pair
+-   `summary`: A list of statistical summaries for each method and comparison pair
--   `$methods`: The similarity methods used in the analysis
+-   `methods`: The similarity methods used in the analysis
--   `$list_names`: Names of the input lists
+-   `list_names`: Names of the input lists
--   `$raw_values`: The original input values
+-   `raw_values`: The original input values
--   `$digits`: Number of decimal places for rounding results in output
+-   `digits`: Number of decimal places for rounding results in output

 ## Credits